biednyinzynier/JavaApps/Design-Patterns/structural-pattern/facade-pattern/README.md

 Practically, every Abstract Factory is a type of Facade.

 <h3>Advantage of Facade Pattern</h3>
-o	It shields the clients from the complexities of the sub-system components. o	It promotes loose coupling between subsystems and its clients.
+o	It shields the clients from the complexities of the sub-system components.<br>
+o	It promotes loose coupling between subsystems and its clients.

 <h3>Usage of Facade Pattern:</h3>
-It is used:
+It is used:<br>
-o	When you want to provide simple interface to a complex sub-system. o	When several dependencies exist between clients and the implementation classes of an abstraction.
+o	When you want to provide simple interface to a complex sub-system.<br>
+o	When several dependencies exist between clients and the implementation classes of an abstraction.